British Academy

 The British Academy for the Promotion of Historical, Philosophical and Philological Studies is the United Kingdom's national academy for the humanities and the social sciences.

 It was established in 1902 and received its royal charter in the same year.
 It is now a fellowship of more than 1,000 leading scholars spanning all disciplines across the humanities and social sciences and a funding body for research projects across the United Kingdom.
 The academy is a self-governing and independent registered charity, based at 10–11 Carlton House Terrace in London.

-The British Academy is funded with an annual grant from the Department for Business, Innovation and Skills (BIS).
-In 2014–15, the British Academy's total income was £33,100,000, including £27,000,000 from BIS. £32,900,000 was distributed during the year in research grants, awards and charitable activities.
+The British Academy is primarily funded with annual government grants.
+In 2022, £49.3m of its £51.7m of charitable income came from the Department for Business, Energy, and Industrial Strategy – in the same year it took in around £2.0m in trading income and £0.56m in other income.
+This funding is expected to continue under the new Department for Business and Trade.

 Purposes

 The academy states that it has five fundamental purposes: